dalibo/cnpg-plugin-pgbackrest/docs/docs/operations.md

     can then select the repository to which your backup will be performed.
 By default:

-    - the first repository is selected for backup ;
+    - the first repository is selected for backup;
     - WAL archiving always occurs on all repositories.

     :::